-In this TestBirds Usability Testing Review I marked it legitimate because there’s quite a few members that are making great money with this site along with complete newbies making some extra side cash.
+In this TestBirds Usability Testing Review, I marked it legitimate because there’re quite a few members that are making great money with this site along with complete newbies making some extra side cash.

-I really like that this site is available to people without experience and that payments seem to be pretty quick and easy.
-To be honest this is a hard site to cover completely because there’s many variations in test, payment amount, and skill level.
+I like that this site is available to people without experience and that payments seem to be pretty quick and easy.
+To be honest, this is a hard site to cover completely because there’s many variations in the tests available, payment amount, and skill level.
 I’ve done my best to give you an idea of what joining TestBirds as a beginner would be like in the rest of this review.

 What Is Usability Testing?

-If you’re experienced you can also find bugs and test apps, video games, and much more.
-It really all depends on your ability level, but know that there’s very basic tests that almost anyone can complete.
+If you’re experienced, you can also find bugs and test apps, video games, and much more.
+It all depends on your ability level, but know that there’s very basic tests that almost anyone can complete.

 You already know that any skill level can join TestBirds, this means complete beginners or experienced app testers.
-You will need to pass a test before any projects are available though.
-It seems that TestBirds is available in most countries and pretty much any age is accepted (parental consistent is required).
+You will need to pass a test before any projects are available.
+It seems that TestBirds is available in most countries and nearly any age is accepted (parental consistent is required).

-So far there’s not really any requirements that knocks anyone out, the only other requirement is having at least a computer or smartphone.
-If you have both even better.
+The only other requirement is having at least a computer or smartphone if you have both even better.
 Some tests might require you to have a webcam.
 I recommend this high-quality webcam.

 Joining and How It Works

-Pretty much anyone can create an account at TestBirds, but before you can complete tests you’ll need to pass their test.
-From what I’ve heard the beginners test is extremely easy and they give you some pointers on what they expect before you start the test.
+Pretty much anyone can create an account at TestBirds, but before you can complete tests, you’ll need to pass their test.
+From what I’ve heard the beginners test is incredibly easy and they give you some pointers on what they expect before you start the test.

 If you don’t have the time, just ignore the test, but if you’d like to complete it, accept the test and complete it within 24 hours.
-Once you’re done, your test will be reviewed and payment will be released.
+Once you’re done, your test us reviewed and payment is released.

 How Much Does TestBirds Pay?

-Here’s the section that has pretty wide ranges, because test requirements vary.
+Here’s the section that has pretty broad ranges, because test requirements vary.
 Most tests pay from $8-$50.
-Most beginner tests will pay around the $10 range.
-There’s some more difficult tests that pay higher.
+Most beginner tests will pay around $10.
+More difficult tests pay higher.

-Most of the beginner tests will take around 20-30 minutes, with some of the more advance tests taking much longer.
-Once you complete your test and it’s approved you’ll get paid via PayPal.
+Most of the beginner tests will take around 20-30 minutes, with some of the most advanced tests taking much longer.
+Once you complete your test and it’s approved, you’ll get paid via PayPal.

 Just Extra Income For Most

-I’ve seen a few sites out there that are promoting TestBirds as a larger income then it really is.
-You should know that beginners can’t really turn this into a full-time or large income.
-The main reason is because there’s not enough tests to complete.
+I’ve seen a few sites out there that are promoting TestBirds as a larger income than it is.
+You should know that beginners can’t turn this into a full-time or substantial income.
+The main reason is that there’re not enough tests to complete.
 You’d need 15-20 tests to put in a full day of work with this site, but there might only be a few tests a week.

-Also some tests do pay $50, but it looks like most beginner tests are around the $10 range.
-It’s going to take you a ton of tests at $10 to build a full time income.
+Also, some tests do pay $50, but it looks like most beginner tests are around $10.
+It’s going to take you a ton of tests at $10 to build a full-time income.

-With that being said I know on some other sites that there’s some full time testers, but they are very experienced and are sought after for very advance testing.
+With that being said I know on some other sites that there’re some full-time testers, but they are very experienced and are sought after for very advanced testing.
 A beginner won’t have the opportunity for this.

 Is TestBirds A Usability Testing Scam?

-Usability Testing at TestBirds is not a scam, there’s payment proof and some reviews across the internet with all good things to say about this site.
-I really like that they take complete beginners and that they let you take tests on your smartphone.
+Usability Testing at TestBirds is not a scam; there are reviews across the internet with all good things to say about this site and include payment proof.
+I like that they take complete beginners and that they let you take tests on your smartphone.

-As long as you know the income you can make testing website, apps, and more at TestBirds is just extra income, you should be pretty happy as a member.
-If you’re an experienced tester that completes advanced tests I kind of left you out of this review, but from what I’ve heard TestBirds is a great place for advance testers as well.
+As long as you know the income you can make testing website and apps at TestBirds is just extra income; you should be pretty happy as a member.
+If you’re an experienced tester that completes advanced tests I left you out of this review but from what I’ve heard TestBirds is a perfect place for advanced testers as well.

 Usability Testing isn’t the only way to earn money online.
-If you’d like to learn how to make a large online income check out My #1 Recommendation.
-If you’re happy with a small supplementary income, here’s some other extra income sites I highly recommend.
+If you’d like to learn how to make a significant online income, check out My #1 Recommendation, it’s how I made over $13,000 online last month!.
+If you’re happy with a small supplementary income, here are some other extra income sites I highly recommend.